If you were involved in a rollover accident through no fault of your own, you might be entitled to a monetary award.

 Possible Monetary Damages

-While there is no way to guarantee a specific outcome to your personal injury case, our team could help you identify what your claim might be worth.
-In general, the amount of compensation you could recover is tied to how severe your injuries are, whether the other driver takes responsibility for the crash, and if they have insurance.
+While there is no way to guarantee a specific outcome to your Port St. Lucie personal injury lawsuit, our team could help you identify what your claim might be worth.
+In general, the compensation you could recover is tied to how severe your injuries are, whether the other driver takes responsibility for the crash, and if they have insurance.

-When it comes to compensation, each type of damage award falls into one of two categories.
-Economic damages are for measurable losses and are intended to make you whole financially.
+Regarding compensation, each type of damage award falls into one of two categories.
+Economic damages are measurable losses and are intended to make you whole financially.
 Alternatively, non-economic damages exist to compensate you for the subjective losses you have suffered due to the crash.

 Some of the most common types of compensation include: